zj565061763/compose-swiperefresh/README.md

 // Your ui state.
 val uiState by viewModel.uiState.collectAsState()

-// Remember FSwipeRefreshState.
-val state = rememberFSwipeRefreshState()

-LaunchedEffect(uiState.isRefreshing) {
-    // Sync ui state in the start direction, 'onRefreshStart' this will not be called when 'isRefreshing' is true. state.refreshStart(uiState.isRefreshing)
-}
-LaunchedEffect(uiState.isLoadingMore) {
-    // Sync ui state in the end direction. 'onRefreshEnd' will not be called when 'isLoadingMore' is true. state.refreshEnd(uiState.isLoadingMore)
-}

 FSwipeRefresh(
-    state = state,
+    // Sync ui state in the start direction isRefreshingStart = uiState.isRefreshing,

+    // Sync ui state in the end direction. isRefreshingEnd = uiState.isLoadingMore,

     onRefreshStart = {
         // Refresh in the start direction.
     },

     onRefreshEnd = {
         // Refresh in the end direction.
     },